Gardens of The Learning Fields

 The Butterfly Habitat Garden is designed to showcase plants for attracting butterflies and hosting caterpillars.
 The beds host 5 major families of butterflies

 that are in the River Valley.
 If you look closely, you may find a beautiful baby butterfly chomping away on the leaves of a host plant.
-The Monarch butterfly portion is a Monarch waystation garden.
 There are many ideas that you can incorporate in your home garden to provide an oasis for butterflies in your neighborhood.
+We are a designated Monarch waystation.

 Garden #11 Cutting Garden